 of single moms living in Collin County live below the poverty line, which means they make $21,000 or less annually.

 Our mission is to equip single mothers with financial independence and personal wholeness by addressing their physical, educational, emotional, and spiritual needs.

 The Shiloh Approach

-At Shiloh Place, we create deep intentional relationships for sustained impact, not on a temporary fix.
+At Shiloh Place, we create deep, intentional, relationships for sustained impact, as opposed to a temporary fix.
 For up to two years, our program focuses on and provides:

 have accomplished the following:

 - Degree or certification in a high-demand, high-pay field

 - Full-time, salaried, head of household job earning them a livable wage